VikasMishraManit/HotelService/tutorial.md

 ```

 2) Repository layer : It will have all the db interactions.
-It will have all the database opeartions (like createHotel , findAllHotels etc)
+It will have all the database opeartions (like createHotel , findAllHotels etc).
+src/repositories/hotel.repository.ts

 ```
 import Hotel from "../db/models/hotel";
 import { createHotelDTO } from "../dto/hotel.dto";